joshc89/Initialise/ReadMe.md

 ### Problem

-Programmatic UI can have advantages over Storyboards *Include details* however it can become cumbersome to configure all of the subviews if there are a lot of elements in the hierarchy.
+Programmatic UI can have advantages over Storyboards however it can become cumbersome to configure all of the subviews if there are a lot of elements in the hierarchy.
 Configuring a single label might look something like this:

     class MyViewController: UIViewController {